thirstycode/Raspi-output-catcher/README.md

 -	08:18:05 AM 25 08 --> posted with username realshrutihaasan
 -	08:17:49 AM 25 08 --> posted with username manushi.chillar.insta
 -	08:17:19 AM 25 08 --> posted with username disha.patani.updates
--	10:29:43 PM 24 08 --> some error with posting having username manushi.chillar.insta
--	10:29:14 PM 24 08 --> some error with posting having username angelinajolie143
+-	10:29:43 PM 24 08 --> some error with posting having username manushi.chillar.ins-	1-	10:29:14 PM 24 08 --> some error with posting having username angelinajolie143
 -	10:28:40 PM 24 08 --> some error with posting having username realshrutihaasan
 -	10:28:19 PM 24 08 --> some error with posting having username priyanka.chopra143
 -	10:28:09 PM 24 08 --> some error with posting having username tamannaah.143